1434cga/CGA_RDL/README.md

 # Purpose
 - Reduce the wasting time for tedious repetitive works
 	- Generally we have a lot of tedious repetitive job.
-So in case of android , android supports to make a ASDL to make binder bn,bp services.
+So in case of android , android supports to make a AIDL (Android Interface Definition Language) to make binder bn,bp services.
 So we can use easily with this template.
 But , it is just for android application.
 	- I wanna make a tool for more general purpose.
 So We will support simple definition.
 The simple definitions are Loop and Condition and Replacement's statements.
 - example
 	- repeted works (iteration) of cases in switch